Rajesh-VPai/HadamardNoise/README.md

 In certain conditions. the 100% Full factorial OA might not be obtained.
 In such cases, the user has to manually make the appropriate changes.
 For help and guidance,the user can refer to the level (strength) analysis at the bottom of the screen/output.
 The user has to infer which cell has to change.
 All column strengths should be 100% in case of a full factorial OA.
 Hadamard OA is Taguchi OA with level=2.

+In total for the User to do his/her DOE experiments the user has to use DOEMATRIXGEN [Link](https://github.com/Rajesh-VPai/DOEMatrixGen) as well as the noise OA (TaguchiHadamardNoise).

 ### Jekyll Themes